octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ---
 id: write-contract-smartpy
-title: Smart contract development with Smartpy
+title: Smart contract development with SmartPy
 ---

 In this chapter, the use of the SmartPy library will be taught, based on the development of a raffle smart contract.
 The most important aspects of the framework will be covered.
-This chapter focuses on the way to develop a smart contract, each new notion required will be introduced.
+This chapter focuses on the way to develop a smart contract.
+Each new required notion will be introduced.
-For a full reference of SmartPy, see: [Reference Manual](https://smartpy.io/reference.html)
+For a complete reference of SmartPy, see: [Reference Manual](https://smartpy.io/reference.html)

-## What is a smart contract ?
+## What is a smart contract?

 First, let's define what a smart contract is and what role SmartPy plays in it.